jonfoong/jonfoong.github.io/_featured_categories/projects.md

 # Dashboards

 Data is all around us, yet too often it is either scattered or presented in ways that turn off mass publics.
-I believe dashboards are a good solution to this.
-Here are some dashboards I have worked on or are in the works.
+Dashboards are a good solution to this.
+Here are some that I've worked on or are in the works.

 <a href="/projects/aus_gas_dashboard/"> **East Australia Gas Fundamentals** </a> <br>
 *- A live dashboard that scrapes and visualizes gas data in East Australia*